WipasAnanta/Data-Analyst-Portfolio/README.md

 **Goal**: To create dashboard to answer user question about PubG and Freefire data.

-Description: Data from PubG and Freefire were combined within the spreadsheet to facilitate analysis.
+**Description**: Data from PubG and Freefire were combined within the spreadsheet to facilitate analysis.
 Five user-defined questions were addressed by leveraging pivot tables to analyze specific columns and generate compelling visualizations.
 These visualizations were then compiled into a user-friendly dashboard.

 **Skill**: Google sheet: Pivot table, Data visualization, Dashboard